poweranime/DevOps5Jul/README.md

 - on:  push:    paths:     'package.json'
 ### A workflow is triggered on change to the file 'package.json'
 ### Once I commit a change, it will trigger a workflow to build and then publish

+## Go to https://www.npmjs.com/package/devops_5jul for the published package